amjad489/random_data/README.md

 # random_data
-Script to dump random data to MySql server
+Script to insert random data to MySql server to performance testing purpose.